zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    # Add references
-   from azure.identity import DefaultAzureCredential from azure.ai.projects import AIProjectClient from azure.ai.projects.models import CodeInterpreterTool
+   from azure.identity import DefaultAzureCredential from azure.ai.projects import AIProjectClient from azure.ai.projects.models import FilePurpose, CodeInterpreterTool
     ```

-1. Find the comment **Connect to the Azure AI Foundry project** and add the following code to connect to the Azure AI project using the current Azure credentials.
+1. Find the comment **Connect to the Azure AI Foundry project** and add the following code to connect to the Azure AI project.

     > **Tip**: Be careful to maintain the correct indentation level.